crpietschmann/portfolio/_imports/_posts/2017-01-01-awarded-2017-microsoft-mvp-azure.markdown

-<em>P.S.
+*P.S.
 I first posted this saying "2016".
 Oh boy, it's so easy to type/write the old yer at the beginning of a new year.
-Happy new year!!</em>
+Happy new year!!*